 “The Artist in Residence program will afford me with a rare opportunity,” says Furey.
 “It is incredible to share and exchange my work with the place I was raised.”

 Throughout the past 11 years, Furey has had the opportunity to present her work in England, USA, Belgium, France, Germany, Scotland, Switzerland and Austria.
 Cultural exchange and creating in different contexts has been an important element in her understanding of a wider artistic conversation.
 Furey has worked in co-authorship with UK artist, Malik Nashad Sharpe, on their last two major performance works, and with a range of independent artists in different ways over the past decade.
 She has been a part of several projects as a dance dramaturg and artistic advisor.
-Since 2019, Furey has been working formally as an advisor, co-curator and now consultant of Montreal dance organisation, Danse-Cité.
+Since 2019, Furey has been working formally as an advisor, co-curator and now consultant of Montreal dance organization, Danse-Cité.
 Over the past two and a half years, her two areas of focus have been intuitive/spiritual practice and conflict management.

 The Artist in Residence program is just one way CBU is working to foster creative arts on campus.
-“It is a rare opportunity to have an artist of Ellen’s caliber in our community,” says CBU Creative Arts Coordinator and Director of the Boardmore Theatre, Todd Hiscock.
+“It is a rare opportunity to have an artist of Ellen’s calibre in our community,” says CBU Creative Arts Coordinator and Director of the Boardmore Theatre, Todd Hiscock.
 “Her presence over the next four months will surely ignite the creative energies of our campus and community.”

 Students are invited to participate in workshops and attend performances to learn and experience experimental emergent forms, embodied practice and expression through movement.
 For a full list of community and on-campus events, visit cbu.ca/events.

 For more information on the Artist in Residence program, visit cbu.ca/artist-in-residence.